aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### Conclusion

 OO is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.

+### Chapter 6.
+Functional programming

+No content.

+#### Squares of integers

+- 🧼 purity;
+- 🐢 immutability;
+- 🐚 disciplined state;
+- 𝑓 first-class functions and higher-order functions;
+- 👥 referential transparency (we can replace a function call with its invocation result and the final result will be the same);